gcallah/BookReviews/biggar.md

 recognize this?

+## History

+While not diminishing to the importance of this book, it is worth mentioning that Biggar seems to have a misapprehension about the nature of historical research.
+He writes:

+"

+"

+Bob Brier: the pharaoh who kept crushing his enemy

 ## Liberalism

-There is a tension running throughout this work between Biggar's repeated invocartion of liberalism as the solution to the woes he describes, and his recognition that (quoting Charles Renouvier), "The world suffers from its lack of faith in a transcendent truth."
+A more important concern I  have with the book is the tension running throughout this work between Biggar's repeated invocartion of liberalism as the solution to the woes he describes, and his recognition that (quoting Charles Renouvier), "The world suffers from its lack of faith in a transcendent truth."